What is Bagging in Machine Learning? And How to Execute It?

 Introduction

-In the dynamic landscape of machine learning, there exists a powerful technique known as bagging that has revolutionised model performance.
+In the dynamic landscape of machine learning, there exists a powerful technique known as bagging that has revolutionized model performance.

 Understanding what bagging entails and how to execute it can significantly enhance the accuracy and robustness of machine learning models.